the UM's Information Literacy Competency Framework

 • reuse information in an ethical, responsible, and lawful manner;

-• develop critical thinking skills, which are essential for producing and disseminating high-quality work.
+• to develop critical thinking skills, which are essential for the production and dissemination of high-quality work.

 A tool for the entire academic community

-This guide is intended for all stakeholders in the field of education:
+This framework is intended for all stakeholders in the field of education:

-• To teachers, to help them structure, enrich, or enhance their training programs using a competency-based approach;
+• To teachers, to support them in structuring, enriching, or enhancing their training programs using a competency-based approach;

 • To librarians, who play a key role in the acquisition and development of these skills;

-• To students, who will find here a clear guide to help them succeed in their studies, prepare for their transition into the workforce, and become more independent and informed citizens.
+• To students, who will find here a clear guide to help them succeed in their studies, prepare for their transition into the workforce, and strengthen their ability to think critically about information as responsible citizens.

-A shared, accessible, and adaptable resource, this framework represents a significant step forward in supporting the quality of learning and fostering an ever-greater mastery of information within the university.
+As a shared, accessible, and adaptable tool, this framework marks an important step toward supporting the quality of learning and fostering an ever-greater mastery of information within the university.